$ \mu-\tau $ Reflection Symmetry and Its Explicit Breaking for Leptogenesis in a Minimal Seesaw Model

-As it has been pointed out in Refs.~\cite{Buchmuller:2005eh,Davidson:2008bu} that depending on the temperature regime in which leptogenesis takes place, one can have fully distinguishable, partly distinguishable/indistinguishable lepton flavors.
-In order to understand temperature regime in the this model (which is equivalent to find parameter space of the masses of heavy right-handed neutrinos), in fig.(\ref{fig:M1M1Plot}), we show the allowed parameter space of $ M_1 $ and $ M_2 $ corresponding to the heavy Majorana neutrino fields $ N_1 $ and $ N_2 $, respectively.
-As we notice that the mass of the lightest heavy neutrino $ M_1 $ is greater than $ 10^{13} $ GeV, hence in the considered model only possible leptogenesis is the unflavored leptogenesis \cite{Buchmuller:2005eh,Davidson:2008bu}.
-In the scenario, $ T \sim M_1 > 10^{13} $ GeV, all the flavors are indistinguishable and the final total CP asymmetry is given by sum of all the three flavors i.e., $ \pmb{\bm{\varepsilon}} = \sum \pmb{\bm{\varepsilon}}_{\alpha}$\cite{Buchmuller:2005eh,Davidson:2008bu}.
+As has been pointed out in Refs.~\cite{Buchmuller:2005eh,Davidson:2008bu} that depending on the temperature regime in which leptogenesis takes place, one can have fully distinguishable, partly distinguishable/indistinguishable lepton flavors.
+In order to understand temperature regime in the this model (which is equivalent to find parameter space of the masses of heavy right-handed neutrinos), we find here that $ T \sim M_1 \geq 10^{13} $ GeV, all the flavors are indistinguishable and the final total CP asymmetry is given by sum of all the three flavors i.e., $ \pmb{\bm{\varepsilon}} = \sum \pmb{\bm{\varepsilon}}_{\alpha}$\cite{Buchmuller:2005eh,Davidson:2008bu}.
 The analytical expression corresponding to this scenario is given by eq.(\ref{eq:CPAssy}).